HomeLa JollaThings to Do in La Jolla

 Enjoy a sunset at Windansea Beach

-With its golden sands, magnificent cliffs, and stunning views of the Pacific Ocean, Windansea is one of the best spots in La Jolla to enjoy a beautiful sunset.
+With its golden sands, magnificent cliffs, and stunning views of the Pacific Ocean, Windansea is one of the best spots in San Diego to enjoy a sunset.

 Don’t miss a change to see the Windansea Surf Shack which is one of the oldest beach landmarks in San Diego.
 The shack is made of palm trees and was first built in 1945 by Woody Ekstrom, Fred Kenyon and Don Okey.